 Required Core Duration: 12 months Aims Mathematics aims to ensure that students: are confident, creative users and communicators of mathematics, able to investigate, represent and interpret situations in their personal and work lives and as active citizens develop an increasingly sophisticated understanding of mathematical concepts and fluency with processes, and are able to pose and solve problems and reason in number and algebra, measurement and geometry, and statistics and probability recognise connections between the areas of mathematics and other disciplines and appreciate mathematics as an accessible and enjoyable discipline to study.
-The Maroochydore State High School Junior School Mathematics program develops these skills through the three strands of the Australian Mathematics Curriculum Algebra and Number Measurement and Geometry Statistics and Probability Content Understanding and Fluency Decimals, Fractions and Percentage, Financial Mathematics, Factorising, Graphing Linear expressions.
+The Maroochydore State High School Junior Sthrough the three strands of the Australian M Algebra and Number Measurement and Geometry Statistics and Probability Content Understanding and Fluency Decimals, Fractions and Percentage, Financial Mathematics, Factorising, Graphing Linear expressions.
 Area, Volume, Surface Area, Geometry.
 Collecting data, measures of central tendency and spread, creating and interpreting graphs, probability.
 Problem solving and Reasoning Student's practice solving real world problems using Formulate, Solve, Evaluate and Communicate Prerequisites Nil Assessment Students will be assessed using a variety of techniques including formal tests and Problem-Solving and Modelling Tasks (PSMT).
-Special subject requirements Students will require: Exercise book (2 x 96 page per semester) - One book will be a Summary Book of their notes in class Pens, pencils HB, 2B and coloured pencils 30cm ruler, protractor Eraser, glue and scissors Scientific calculator - Casio FX-82AU Plus II 2nd ed Whiteboard marker It is recommended students use their laptop to access their online textbook and online maths programs.
+Special subject requirements Students will require: Exercise book (2 x 96 page per semester) - One book will be a Summary Book of their notes in class Pens, pencils HB, 2B and coloured pencils 30cm ruler, protractor Eraser, glue and scissors Scientific calculator - Casio FX-82AU Plus II 2 nd ed Whiteboard marker It is recommended students use their laptop to access their online textbook and online maths programs.
 During the year, students may enter the AMT Mathematics Competition.
-Fees (Additional to SRS charges) Entry to Australian Mathematics Competition for 8N Incursion fee for 8N, 8A and 8S Subscription for Pearson e-book Subscription for Mangahigh.com Subscription for Blooket.com Cost of photocopied resources Careers Actuary, Economist, Engineer, Finance, Mathematician, Physicist, Statistician, Astronomer
+Careers Actuary, Economist, Engineer, Finance, Math